-When Homer and Bart are watching the Macy's parade, Homer says "If the parade "turned every flash-in-pan cartoon character into a balloon, it will be a farce", immediately a Bart float passes by.
+When Homer and Bart are watching the Macy's parade, Homer says "If the parade turned every flash-in-the-pan cartoon character into a balloon, it will be a farce," and immediately a Bart float passes by.
 The same year this episode premiered, the Bart float made its debut in the real parade.

 A guard at Mr. Burns' mansion can be spotted reading Les Miserables, by Victor Hugo.

 Everyone drinks wine with dinner except Homer, who sips from a can of Duff.